-The Michigan Ghost Town of Mentha, in Van Buren County
+The Ghost Town of Mentha: Van Buren County, Michigan

 The old town of Mentha is located in Van Buren County, about 14 miles northwest of Kalamazoo and about 3 miles east of Kendall.
 This is one of southern Michigan's coolest ghost towns, getting its name from the vast fields of mint that was grown there, thanks to grower Albert M. Todd.